misery/HeatingMqttBridge/README.md

 ### Low / no battery detection
 The EnergyLogic has no indicator to show low or no battery on a wireless controller.
 It just stops sending temperature values.
-So we send a ``Gx/RaumTempLastChange`` warning if the tempatures of a room has no changes in 24 hours.
+So we send a ``Gx/RaumTempLastChange`` warning if the tempatures of a room has no changes in specified time (see above).
 This is configurable with the ``-tempchange`` parameter.
 The ``Gx/available`` topic will be switched to offline after that.

 ### Auto discovery